UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/base/cli_prerequisites.md

-    cd  # no effect? that's because by itself it sends you home (to ~) cd /  # go to root of tree's root system cd home  # go to where everyone's homes are pwd
+    cd  # no effect? that's because by itself it sends you home (to ~) cd /  # go to root of tree's root system cd home  # go to where everyone's homes are (on a Mac OS us /Users) pwd
     cd username  # use your actual home, not "username" pwd